 National Stock Exchange of India Limited awarded JM Financial Services Limited asMarket Achievers in the Highest IPO Bidding Non Institutional' category.

 The Great Place to Work Institute recognized JM Financial Services Limited as the"Best Large-Size companies to Work" in the Investments Category.

 JM Financial Asset Management Limited

-Mr. Vishal Kampani Managing Director is the Key Managerial Personnel (KMP) within themeaning of Section 203(1) of the Act.
-Mr. Prashant Choksi and Mr. Manish Sheth are theother KMPs designated as the Company Secretary and the Chief Financial O3icer (CFO)respectively.
+Mr. Vishal Kampani Managing Director is a Key Managerial Personnel (KMP) within themeaning of Section 203(1) of the Act.
+Mr. Prashant Choksi and Mr. Manish Sheth are theother KMPs being the Company Secretary and the Chief Financial Ocer respectively.

 All the Independent Directors have confirmed to the Board that they meet the criteriaof independence as specified under Section 149(6) of the Act and that they qualify to beindependent directors pursuant to the Rule 5 of the Companies (Appointment andQualification of Directors) Rules 2014.
 They have also confirmed that they meet therequirements of Independent Director' as mentioned under Regulation 16(1)(b) of theListing Regulations.

-The above confirmations were placed before the Board and noted by it.
+The above confirmations were placed before the Board and duly noted.

 The Policies of the Company on Directors' appointment and remuneration includingcriteria for determining qualifications positive attributes independence of a Directorand other matters provided under sub-section (3) of Section 178 of the Act are appendedas Annexure III(a) and III(b) to this Report.